³ÉÈËVRÊÓÆµ

 • First open data repository fully dedicated to MEG.

 • MEG data from 644 participants (see details below): 444 healthy controls and 200 patient volunteers (Parkinson, ADHD, chronic pain).
-About 1800 resting-state MEG recordings totalling over 150 hours of data.
+About 1800 resting-state MEG recordings totaling over 150 hours of data.

 • Structured according to the (v1.10.0).